RamonM18/Link-Game/README.md

 ## Versions

 ### Java
 The original version.
 Uses MVC (Model-View-Controller) architecture to separate game logic, rendering, and input handling.
-No external libraries required.

 **To run:**